 In post adoption, the journey has just begun and Agape Adoptions will be your trusted partner along the way, supporting your family for the long term.

 As you begin your adoption journey, the first item that must be completed is a home study, which results in a pre-placement report.
 The home study report is a required document for all adoptions.
 It will represent your family in court or with the foreign adoption authority.
 A home study report is an overview of who you are.
 It provides information about you, your home, your lifestyle, adoption preparation and readiness, financial situation, health and biographical information.
 During the home study process, our social workers will not only be getting to know you, they will also be providing you with information and resources to ensure that you are well prepared for the challenges of adoptive parenting.
 Our goal is a successful adoption journey for all of the children and families we serve.
 As a small agency, Agape Adoptions is able to provide attentive service to guide you through this foundational process.
 The home study process includes adoption education, interviews, document collection, background clearances, references, and at least one home visit.

 Agape Adoptions completes all home studies in accordance with Hague and USCIS requirements.
 In order to serve families in an affordable and timely manner, Agape Adoptions has social workers based in Anchorage, the greater Seattle and Spokane areas, and in Oregon.

-The time needed from first contact with us to a completed report depends partly on how quickly documents are received.
+The time needed from first contact with us to a completed home study for adoption report depends partly on how quickly documents are received.
 The sooner you are able to provide them, the sooner your study can be completed.
 Our usual practice is to schedule your home study visits once the majority of documents are returned, and your home study fee is paid.
 We will complete the home study report after all documentation is received and home visits completed.
 In most cases, families are in the home study process for three to five months.